tryton/tryton/trytond/doc/tutorial/module/view.rst

 Create menu entry
 -----------------

-In order to show our models on the user menu we need an ``ir.action.act_window`` and a menu entry.
+In order to show our models on the user menu we need an `Window Action
+<model-ir.action.act_window>` and a menu entry.

 An action window is used to relate one or more views, usually a list and a form view.